Earth 2150: Factions

 United Civilized States: The UCS controls North and South America.
 They live comfortably, having automated manufacturing, housework, and to a very high degree, all labor and government.
 The UCS is a demarchy, selecting leaders by lottery, which with minimal positions and short terms has resulted in leaders who do what their AI assistants tell them to do.
-The chief case of human input was when a skilled programmer used his position to make changes to said AIs; glitching, the UCS was responsible for occupying the British Isles and starting the war of Earth 2140 that doomed the planet.
-As President of the United Civilized States, the player's powers extend to pursuing whatever military objective is ordered by the AIs.
+Humanity's main contribution was when a skilled programmer used his position to make changes to said AIs; glitching, the UCS was responsible for occupying the British Isles and starting the war of Earth 2140 that doomed the planet.
+As President of the United Civilized States, the player's authority extends to pursuing whatever military objective the AIs order.
 The all-robotic UCS military favors bipedal mecha on the ground and its air units float with antigravity technology reverse-engineered from a crashed UFO, and its mission briefings and other messages are laconic and emotionless.

 UCS units are typically slow and expensive but durable and pack high firepower.
 For example, they have immediate access to the grenade launcher, a particularly powerful weapon in the particularly narrow role of unguided ground strikes reliant on frequent resupply.
-Harvester units gather the UCS's resources, and can do so rapidly if massed, but this is costlier and vulnerable to attack.
+Harvester units gather the UCS's resources and can do so rapidly if massed, but this is costlier and vulnerable to attack.
 During the campaign the UCS develops the plasma cannon, an extremely powerful energy weapon, stealth ("shadow") generators and flying, albeit slightly slower, harvesters.

 Eurasian Dynasty: Essentially a revitalized Mongol Empire based in Russia and Mongolia, the ED has an industrial, Soviet theme.
 In the war of Earth 2140, they were responsible for the catastrophic nuclear strikes near the North Pole that disrupted the Earth's orbit and sent it spiralling towards the Sun.
 They use primitive technology such as tanks and helicopters, and have the most powerful navy.
 ED units are typically individually weak but cheap and able to be produced in large numbers, with their starting unit being the Pamir, a reverse-engineered Abrams with a one-man crew.
 ED mines prepare resources for retrieval by dedicated transports, successfully combining the LC's weakness of low output with the UCS's weakness of vulnerable unarmed vehicles.
 During the campaign the ED develops lasers and the ion cannon, an energy weapon which stuns units leaving them vulnerable for capture.